Information for teachers

 This is so you can backup your course and move it to another Moodle Moodle site whenever you wish.

-- The site is upgraded every 6 months or when a new stable version of Moodle is released.
+- The site is upgraded every 12 months to a new version of Moodle.
 A forum post is given on the front page of the site notifying of any downtime required.

 - Our servers are 64-bit linux systems and use best-practice security, virus checking, etc.